 It could take a long time to get enough applications for your open position to feel comfortable that you’ve found the right candidate.
 If you do find the right candidate, act fast because every other company they interview with will want to hire them too.
 Don’t be afraid to augment your less-than-skilled SEO with the services of a consulting firm.
 Engaging a firm like ours to do high-level brainstorming for your employee to execute will give you access to much more experience than is available to hire.

 Can’t find that right person to hire?
 Let us know.
-We have no problem working just like your own employee would, and we’re usually about two-thirds cheaper than hiring internally.
+We have no problem working as an integrated member of your team and we’re usually about two-thirds cheaper than hiring internally.